devesh0099/AISalesman/README.md

 Leverages external APIs for enhanced functionality, such as data retrieval and analytics.

 📡 **Scalability**
-Easily customizable for diverse industries and specific use cases.
+Easily customizable for diverse industries and specific use cases

 ---